huguesjohnson/speedrun-tower/README.md

 I have only ever built this using [vasm](http://sun.hasenbraten.de/vasm/) with the motorola syntax module.
 I have no reason to believe this won't work with any other 68000 assembler.

 There are additional build tools that require Java 8+ in the /build-tools/ folder.
 These are not needed to compile the demo from source.
-However, they are needed if you want to customize sprites, collision maps, or change the memory map.
+However, they are needed if you want to customize sprites, scenes, collision maps, or change the memory map.
 [The source for those tools are here](https://github.com/huguesjohnson/DubbelLib).

 **Disclaimers**